CausalInference/pySEQTarget/docs/vignettes/getting_started.md

 # Getting Started

 Getting started with SEQuential is hopefully quite easy.
 The primary flow is to define your options through `SEQopts`, and then build and modify the state of the `SEQuential` class.
-Let's move through an basic tutorial:
+Let's move through a basic tutorial.

 ## A Simple Analysis